nichochar/musiq-chrome/docs/localStorageAPI.md

 ~~~js
 queueDB.setQueueFromList(queueList);
 ~~~
-Overwrites the queue with the list past in as a parameter
+Overwrites the queue with the list past in as a parameter.
+This should be avoided, since the other functions can be used for all the common operations.

 Adding a song to the end of the Queue
 -------------------------------------